 As a carer, you’re part of the health care team.
 You can work with the team to ensure you understand, and are included in, decisions about the care and treatment of the person you care for.

 Most cancer treatment centres now have multidisciplinary teams (MDTs) made up of specialist doctors, nurses, and allied health professionals such as physiotherapists, dietitians, social workers and psychologists.
-See links below to find out about the various roles.

 The MDT will work together closely to manage the care of the person with cancer and recommend the best treatment.
 They may also refer the person to other specialists for aspects of their care

 Learn more about:

 - Making the most of a doctor’s appointment

 - Managing medicines

 - Applying for a PBS Safety Net card

 Tina Chivende, Social Worker, Cancer Psychosocial Service, Canberra Region Cancer Centre, ACT; Gabrielle Asprey, Telephone Support Group Facilitator, Cancer Council NSW; Dr Ben Britton, Senior Clinical and Health Psychologist, Calvary Mater Newcastle and John Hunter Hospital, and Conjoint Lecturer, School of Medicine and Public Health, University of Newcastle, NSW; Valmai Goodwin, Psychologist, Cancer Counselling Service, Cancer Council QLD; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Zoe Mitchell, Senior Social Worker, Palliative Care, Fiona Stanley Hospital, WA; Amber Rose, Consumer; Carolina Simpson, Policy and Development Officer, Carers NSW.

 The information on this page is also available for download.